Burkhardt/OsLib.Test/README.md

 # OsLibCore.Test
-Tests for OsLibCore as Unit project
+Tests for OsLibCore as XUnit test project